-The Company did not purchase any treasury stock during 2021, 2020, or 2019.
-As of February 17, 2022, the Company had approximately 1,400,000 shares available under its existing repurchase authorizations.
+During 2022, the Company purchased 0.4 million shares of its common stock for \$22.9 million, at an average price of \$59.32 per share.
+The Company did not purchase any treasury stock during 2021 or 2020.
+On January 30, 2023, the Board approved a five million share increase in the Company's repurchase authorization.
+As of February 17, 2023, the Company had approximately 6.0 million shares available under its existing repurchase authorizations.
 Historically, treasury stock purchases have been financed through operating cash flows and borrowings under the Company's Revolving Credit Facility.
 The Company is authorized to purchase its common stock on the New York Stock Exchange and in privately negotiated transactions.
 When purchasing its common stock, the Company is subject to price, trading volume and other market considerations.
 Shares purchased may be used for reissuance upon the exercise of stock options or the granting of other forms of incentive compensation, in future acquisitions for stock or for other appropriate corporate purposes.